eclipse-edc/IdentityHub/docs/developer/architecture/identity-trust-protocol/identity-and-trust-modules.md

 1. an incoming credential offer
 2. the state machine detects a nearing expiry (if auto-renewal is active)
-3. a manual action via the management API
+3. a manual action via the Identity API

 ## DID Module